dooyum/Behavioral-Cloning-Autonomous-Vehicle/README.md

 [image13]: ./examples/autonomous_run.gif "Fully Autonomous Run"

 ---
-### Files & Code Quality
+### Files

 My project includes the following files:
 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
-* model.h5 containing a trained convolution neural network
+* model.h5 containing a trained convolutional neural network
 * writeup_report.md or writeup_report.pdf summarizing the results

 #### 1. Executing autonomous run from trained model.